-Kenya profile - Media - BBC News
+Kenya profile

 Kenya profile - Media

-Kenya has a diverse media scene, supported by a sizable middle class that sustains a substantial advertising market.

-A handful of major players dominates the industry.
+Kenya has a lively media scene and a small number of big players dominates the industry.

 One of them, Nation Media Group, also operates in neighbouring countries.

-The state-run Kenya Broadcasting Corporation (KBC) is funded from advertising revenue and a government-provided budget.
+The state-owned Kenya Broadcasting Corporation (KBC) is funded from advertising and a government budget.

-Television is the main news source in cities and towns.
-The spread of viewing in rural areas has been slower, hampered by limited access to mains electricity.

-The switchover to digital TV, completed in 2015, gave rise to new outlets offering diverse content in multiple languages.
+Television is the leading medium and free-to-air digital terrestrial TV is the most popular platform.
+Privately-owned Citizen TV is the top station in terms of audience and revenue.

+Radio is flourishing and there were 173 licensed stations by the end of 2018, according to the Communications Authority.
+Entertainment, music and phone-ins dominate their output.
+Radio is an important medium in rural areas, where most Kenyans live.
+Many stations broadcast in local languages other than English or Swahili.

 Full-time FM relays of the BBC World Service are on the air in Nairobi (93.9), Mombasa (93.9) and Kisumu (88.1).

-The highly-competitive press sector is the most sophisticated in the region.
-The print media are dominated by two publishing houses, the Nation and Standard.
+The highly-competitive press scene is the most sophisticated in east Africa.
+Print media are dominated by two publishing houses, the Nation and Standard.

-Kenya has seen a slow erosion of media freedom in recent years, says Reporters Without Borders in its 2017 survey of global press freedom.
-It says security concerns, especially over Somali militant group Al-Shabab, have been used to restrict freedom of information.
+Reporters Without Borders (RSF) said in 2019 that Kenya has seen "a slow erosion" of media freedom.
+It said that the political situation and security concerns have been used as grounds to restrict the freedom to inform.
+Freedom House said that the government and security forces harass journalists, sometimes prompting self-censorship.

-Internet use is high by regional standards.
+Kenya leads the region in internet connectivity, mobile phone use and social media engagement.
 Mobile devices are the main means of access.
-There were 21 million internet users by 2016 (Internetlivestats.com).
+There were 43 million internet users by June 2019, comprising 83% of the population (InternetWorldStats).

-Facebook, YouTube and Twitter are in the top 10 ranking of most-visited websites.
-Facebook ranks second, behind Google.
+A 2018 cyber crime law has been criticised for criminalising vaguely-defined offences and for allowing for punitive measures against journalists.

-There are around 5 million active Facebook users (2016, Internet World Statistics).
-The most popular accounts tend to be run by media organisations and personalities, and politicians.
+There were around 7 million active Facebook users by the end of 2018 (InternetWorldStats).
+Media organisations, politicians, activists, influencers and brands dominate social media.

 Press